redis/redis-benchmarks-specification/Readme.md

 ## License

-redisbench-admin is distributed under the BSD3 license - see [LICENSE](LICENSE)
+redis-benchmarks-specification is distributed under the BSD3 license - see [LICENSE](LICENSE)